Las Vegas Casino Blackjack Survey [Updated 2021]

 Our South Strip blackjack survey includes all casinos south of Harmon.
 This runs from Aria down to Mandalay Bay.
 These are some of the more popular casinos on the strip, offering blackjack players a lot more than just the gaming tables.
 The majority of blackjack games are 6 and 8 decks, with a few 2-deck high-roller tables available.

 Our downtown Las Vegas section lists all blackjack casinos on Fremont Street and anything within walking distance of it.
-This includes Downtown Grand, California and Main Street Station.
+This includes Downtown Grand, California, and Main Street Station.
 This is the “old” part of Las Vegas, but you can often find some great action at the blackjack tables when downtown.

-The locals blackjack survey includes any casino in the Las Vegas market that is not considered to be on the Strip or downtown.
+The local blackjack survey includes any casino in the Las Vegas market that is not considered to be on the Strip or downtown.
 This ranges from Boulder Highway to Red Rock, and to properties that are within walking distance of Las Vegas Blvd.
 If you plan on playing blackjack at these casinos, be prepared to stay at the hotel overnight.

 Las Vegas Blackjack Games

 There are only two single deck blackjack games in Las Vegas that pay 3-2.
 El Cortez offers a $5 game that permits double down on any two cards.
 Silverton has a single deck game that only has double down on 10 and 11.
 Neither permits double down after splitting.
 All other Las Vegas single deck blackjack games pay 6-5.

 The best blackjack games in Las Vegas casinos tend to be double deck.
 The best is at M Resort.
 It has a $50 minimum bet and stands on all 17s.
 Players may double down on any two cards and after splitting.
 This game also permits re-split aces.
 There are several casinos on the Las Vegas Strip that offer this game without re-split aces.